paps/dotfiles/README.md

 ### Disable locking

 To prevent xscreensaver from automatically locking the session: `touch ~/.paps/x/do_not_lock` (then restart X).
-For convenience, "Force lock" from the Openbox context menu still locks the session.
+For convenience, "Lock" from the Openbox context menu still locks the session.

 ### Locales